cursorless-dev/cursorless/docs/contributing/test-case-recorder.md

 ### Default config per test case directory

 Any test case directory that contains a `config.json` will set default configuration for all tests recorded in any descendant directory.
 For example, the file [`actions/config.json`](../../src/test/suite/fixtures/recorded/actions/config.json) makes it so that all our action tests will capture the final `that` mark.
+For a full list of keys supported in this json, see [the api docs](../api/interfaces/testutil_testcaserecorder.internal.recordtestcasecommandarg/).

 ## Recording new tests